 On February 3rd, I went to my local lab to submit my first round of bloodwork and on February 8th I got the call from my Living Kidney Donor Coordinator, "negative crossmatch."
 Wait a minute...negative?
 She responded in her sweet southern accent, "Yes ma'am, his blood is showing no negative reaction to yours."
 It seems confusing at first, but a negative crossmatch means that Alan's antibodies don't attack mine, which means that we are compatible for transplant.
 We are a match.

 If I'm honest, it didn't surprise me.
 It's one of those things that I can only explain through the Holy Spirit.
-My spirit knew before I cognitively knew that we were a match, but it was confirmation nonetheless...God was beginning to crack open the door.
+I knew we were a match before I started the process.
+The labs confirmed what I knew in my spirit, but it was confirmation nonetheless...God was beginning to open the door.

 Because the Kingdom is about life--abundant life, to quote Jesus--I came to realize that all of these life issues are Kingdom concerns.
 In Jesus' day, a Kingdom outbreak meant that the lame could walk, the blind could see, and the lepers were made whole.
 Because these physical conditions prevented people from working to support themselves, their disabilities doomed them to beggary and poverty.
 Delivering people from these maladies made a much better life possible for them.